Sessional GP: Disadvantages

+Royal Medical Benevolent Fund

 In July 2010, the Royal Medical Benevolent Fund (RMBF) published its report on sessional GPs entitled Support for Sessional GPs, highlighting the professional isolation of these general practitioners, and recommending the urgent need for professional support such a freelance GP chambers, and highlighting the benefits that meeting up regularly can bring, such as being part of a Self-Directed Learning Group (SDLG).

 In March 2011, the RMBF convened a high-level meeting in London with representatives from the British Medical Association, Royal College of General Practitioners (RCGP), Departments of Health from all four UK countries, and other GP representative organisations.
 As the outcome of that meeting, the RCGP agreed to take on the baton from the RMBF to reduce sessional GP isolation.